Identical twins have been intriguing human beings for millennia.

 From Greek mythology to Shakespeare to the absolute classic that is The Parent Trap, the idea of having a real-life doppelganger for a relative is perfect fodder for a good story.

-If you are on the road to having identical twins yourself, congratulations!
-And congratulations again!
+But first off, if you’re on the road to having identical twins yourself, congratulations!

 Before you know it, seeing double will just be part of your daily routine.

 Now, your next job is to find out all about the different types of twins, and what having identical twins means for you and your family.

 - How to tell identical twins apart

 - What are the 3 types of twins?